pgeu/pgeu-system/docs/confreg/registrations.md

 : Maximum number of instances of this additional option that can be purchased in total.

+Sort key
+: Sorting key for ordering of options (sort will be on this key and name)

 Public
 : If this option is available on the public registration form.
 If this box is not checked, the option can only be added by administrators.